yaccob/temptation/README.md

 ## Extensibility

-The regular-expression based grammar can be easily extended or customized by adding custom resolvers.
+The regular-expression based grammar can easily be extended or customized by adding custom matchers.

 ## MVC-based templating